elotroalex/chiens/_texts/translation.md

 - my friends, I'm not here for anyone
 - for anyone
 - except for the flood too wet for the stars to burst
-- except for mud with burnt eyes and hot sex
+- except for the mud with burnt eyes and burnt sex
-- girls run in my eyes jolted with alfalfa
+- girls run inside my eyes bouncing with alfalfa
-- by ringing their hooves of rivers
+- clanging their hooves made of rivers
-- their dust-free tree voices
+- their dustless tree voices
 - their long bodice of bread, of plains
 - and here
 - I ordered for my funeral